Kigozi Andrew Samson

 Kigozi Andrew Samson (born 11 May 1995) is a Ugandan footballer who plays as a midfielder for UPDF FC in the Uganda Premier League.

 Club career

 Police Football Club

 Kigozi began his football career at Police FC, where he spent a year and scored five goals in his first season.

 Kampala Capital City Authority FC

 In August 2020, Kigozi signed a three-year contract with KCCA FC.
+His move generated controversy over a 'tapping up' accusation. describing joining the 13-time champions as a 'dream come true'.
+His versatility was seen as a major asset to the club.
+He was released in 2022.

 Maroons FC

 After leaving KCCA, Kigozi joined Maroons FC for a short period.

 Wakiso Giants FC

 In 2023, Kigozi joined Wakiso Giants FC following his stint with Maroons FC.

 UPDF FC

 In 2024, Kigozi transferred to UPDF FC.
 He scored a goal for the club in a match against Lugazi in September 2024.